8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [ ] FINANCEID - make it so in the dev menu u can choose which brands each dealer has
 - [ ] NO CATEGORY - need to add legend for docs, Service Work Order, Bill Of Sale, so as to know which when they create the docs
 - [ ] NO CATEGORY - finance.salesStatus to show the customer where the bike is currently if its on order, at the shop, in service etc need to set this up in the unit file
-- [ ] in client portal sales quotes tab, finish actions
+- [ ] CLIENT PORTAL -  sales quotes tab, finish actions
-- [ ] in client portal sales finance app, require clienbt to upload dl
+- [ ] CLIENT PORTAL -  sales finance app, require clienbt to upload dl
-- [ ] second appt through calendar scheduler or check if the same appointment can be stretched to the following day going into the next day, still need a way to add custom spots have a searchable drop down to choose client for appointment then searchable dropdown for the work order number to select the work order to attach it to, then just let them customize the rest with just a text area for them to leave a comment for a description for the appointment
+- [ ] WORKORDER CALENDAR - second appt through calendar scheduler or check if the same appointment can be stretched to the following day going into the next day, still need a way to add custom spots have a searchable drop down to choose client for appointment then searchable dropdown for the work order number to select the work order to attach it to, then just let them customize the rest with just a text area for them to leave a comment for a description for the appointment
+- [ ] AUTH - custom oauth in compoents/microsoft/custom.login.tsx